Maple Leafs rally, top Lightning in OT for 3-1 series lead

 Noel Acciari scored for the second straight game for Toronto, deflecting Juston Holl’s shot past Vasilevskiy early in the second period to briefly get the Maple Leafs within one goal before Tampa Bay pulled away with goals by Stamkos and Killorn that made it 4-1.

+“Maybe there was a feeling that we’ll put it away,” Cooper said.
+“Obviously, Toronto had a different idea.”

-It was 2-0 after one period, and Toronto was fortunate the deficit wasn’t bigger.
+It was 2-0 after one period, and the Maple Leafs were fortunate the deficit wasn’t bigger.

 In both cases, Samsonov was positioned to defend a possible shot from Kucherov when the Lightning star instead delivered the puck to Killorn and Sergachev from the right circle.